taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/05-redux-outline.md

 Redux made state management predictable with clear constraints.
 Yet these constraints come with a lot of code to manage actions and reducers.
 There are people who argue that writing Redux code is verbose.
 That's why there exist utility libraries on top of Redux to reduce the boilerplate code.
 One of them is called [redux-actions](https://github.com/acdlite/redux-actions).

-The library attempts to make your actions and reducers consise.
+The library attempts to make your actions and reducers concise.
 It comes with three methods: `createAction()`, `handleAction()` and `combineActions()`.
 The book will give you a brief overview of the former two methods.

-The `createAction()` method is a utitlity for action creators.
+The `createAction()` method is a utility for action creators.
 To be more specific, the method should be named: `createActionCreator()`.
 The only required argument for the method is an action type.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~